+Temperature is a variable that can determine species distributions and can vary greatly in both severity and consistency with geographic region (Von Büren & Hiltbrunner, 2022).
+Based on the IPCC Sixth Assessment Report (Seneviratne et al., 2021), temperatures are changing at unprecedented rates throughout the world.
+Spatial disparities in local conditions and population-level responses can provide a clue to how a species might respond as global warming changes local conditions.
+Therefore, we seek to answer the question: how do populations of the same species persist in different temperature regimes?

-(Seneviratne et al., 2021)In this study, we compared plants from Minnesota and Texas and estimated temperature tolerance to extreme hot and cold conditions.
+In this study, we compared plants from Minnesota and Texas and estimated temperature tolerance to extreme hot and cold conditions.
 Since temperature-based selection in the two life stages has the potential for inter-generational adaptations (thermotolerant pollen yields progeny with thermotolerant leaves), we incorporated variables from both the sporophyte and gametophyte.
-Sporophytic tolerance was measured using leaf measurements ( net photosynthesis, chlorophyll content, and cell membrane stability).
-The gametophytic variables were pollen germination (viability) and pollen tube growth rate.
+Sporophytic tolerance was measured using leaf measurements ( net photosynthesis, chlorophyll content stability, and cell membrane stability) and the gametophytic variables were measured using pollen (pollen germination and pollen tube growth rate).

 The first objective was to determine if local thermal conditions have divergently selected for temperature tolerance traits and led to adaptations reflecting regional climate regimes.
-We hypothesized that if the temperature regimes in the north and south have resulted in divergent selection and local adaptation of temperature tolerance, then the plants in the north would be more tolerant of cold stress and plants from the south would be more tolerant of heat stress.
+We hypothesized that if there was divergent selection and local adaptation of temperature tolerance, then the plants in the north would be more tolerant of cold stress and plants from the south would be more tolerant of heat stress.
 The second objective was to determine if there is a correlation between temperature tolerance in the gametophyte and sporophyte.
-If temperature stress is similar in both stages and gene expression patterns in the gametophyte and sporophyte overlap, then there is the potential for positive correlation for temperature tolerance in the two life stages.
+If temperature stress is similar in both stages and gene expression patterns in the gametophyte and sporophyte overlap, then there is the potential for a positive correlation of temperature tolerance in the two life stages.

-Methods
+Materials and Methods

 Species Description